-As part of the U.S. Geological Survey's Earthquake Hazard Reduction program a "Liquefaction Potential Map" has been prepared for Utah County, Utah.
+As part of the U.S. Geological Survey's Earthquake Hazard Reduction program a "Liquefaction Potential Map" has been prepared for Salt Lake County, Utah.
 Liquefaction potential was evaluated from existing subsurface data and from a supplementary subsurface investigation performed as one of the tasks in this study.
-All of the data used in this study are summarized on the base maps presented as Plates 1A to 1D and 2A to 2D.
+All of the data used in this study are summarized on the base maps presented as Plates 1A and 1B and 2A, 2B and 2C.